Israel launches several attacks on Beirut’s southern suburbs

 ‘A lot of panic’

-Al Jazeera’s Zeina Khodr, reporting from Beirut, in the immediate aftermath of the strikes said: “There was heavy traffic here as people were making their way out.
+Al Jazeera’s Zeina Khodr, reporting from Beirut, in the immediate aftermath of the strikes said, “There was heavy traffic here as people were making their way out.
 As you can imagine, this did cause a lot of panic.
 This is not the first time the army has carried out air strikes in Beirut’s southern suburbs since a ceasefire came into force last November, but this is the largest attack.”

 Khodr said up to eight buildings were targeted in four densely populated neighbourhoods, adding that the magnitude of these air strikes, meant all the area’s residents had to flee.